 Damp can cause considerable damage to plaster, timber, render, wallpaper and carpets and if left unchecked can lead to health problems such as respiratory illness.

-Unfortunately, many modern treatments involve sealants that mask the symptoms of damp without solving the underlying issues.
+Unfortunately, many modern treatments involve sealants and chemicals that mask the symptoms of damp without curing the underlying issues.

 This can push the moisture into other areas leading to additional damp proofing costs at a later date.

 - 1 The most common causes of damp